 Heirloom cherry tomatoes make this bruschetta refreshing and colorful.
 And since our lavender is blooming, I’ve been adding the flowers to just about everything.
 When I made this avocado bruschetta recipe this week (after photographing the recipe) I added a diced Persian cucumber and loved the added crunch.
 The only ingredient that may be new to you is white balsamic vinegar.
 I found a bottle at Trader Joe’s and am loving it for light salad dressings.
 It has that wonderful tangy flavor of traditional balsamic, but is clear, so it won’t turn this avocado bruschetta brown.

-Avocado Toast Bruschetta
+- Avocado Toast 4 Ways

 - 1 loaf rustic bread or baguette, sliced 1/2 inch thick